MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-thread-objects.md

 ## Example Usage

-Use the dx command to display all of the threads in the array.
+Use this dx command to display all of the threads in the array in a grid.

 ```
 0:0:000> dx -g @$curprocess.TTD.Threads